PolyphasicDevTeam/stayawake/README.md

 ### Known Issues:
 - May not work on Wayland:
     This program depends on pynput to detect input activity, which does not include full wayland support yet.
 This might change in the future.
+- Xlib.error.DisplayConnectionError: Can't connect to display ":0": b'Invalid MIT-MAGIC-COOKIE-1 key'
+    This appears to be a pynput bug.
+For the time being, use `xhost +` command to circumvent this.
 ### Report a Bug
 If you encounter any problems, please submit an issue.
 Try to provide the following information: